N.Korea reports first COVID-19 death as fever spreads 'explosively' | Health

 State media has said the outbreak began in the capital, Pyongyang, in late April, without elaborating on potential causes.
 The city hosted several massive public events on April 15 and 25, including a military parade and large gatherings where most people did not wear masks.
 Kim, who attended some of those events, "criticized that the simultaneous spread of fever with the capital area as a center shows that there is a vulnerable point in the epidemic prevention system we have already established," KCNA said.

-Kim said actively isolating and treating people with fevers is a top priority, while calling for scientific treatment methods and tactics, and measures to supply medication.
+Kim said isolating and treating people with fevers is a top priority while calling for scientific treatment methods and tactics, and measures to supply medication.
 In another dispatch, KCNA said health authorities were trying to organize testing and treatment systems and bolster disinfection work.

 The rapid spread of the virus highlights the potential for a major crisis in a country that lacks medical resources and has refused international help with vaccinations while keeping its borders shut.
 Analysts said the outbreak could worsen the country's already tough food situation this year, with the lockdown hampering its "all-out fight" against drought and the mobilization of labor.